Mod-phi convergence I: Normality zones and precise deviations: Fluctuations in the non-lattice case

 Hence, one can again describe all the fluctuations of $X_n$ from order $O(\sqrt{t_n})$ up to order $O(t_n)$, see Figure \ref{fig:panoramanonlattice}.

-\begin{remark} By using the arguments of Lemma \ref{prop:technicqdelta}, one can get in a quite general setting a control on ratios of moment generating functions, and therefore extend Theorems \ref{thm:mainlattice}, \ref{thm:cltlattice}, \ref{thm:mainnonlattice} and \ref{thm:cltnonlattice} to the case of a non-infinitely divisible reference law.
-In particular, consider a sum $S_n=Y_1+\cdots+Y_n$ of i.i.d.~random variables admitting an analytic moment generating function.
-We assume that: \begin{itemize} \item either $Y$ takes its values in $\Z$, and there are two consecutive integers $n,m=n-1$ such that $\proba[Y=n]\neq 0$ and $\proba[Y=m]\neq 0$; \item or, $Y$ has a component absolutely continuous w.r.t.
-Lebesgue measure. \end{itemize} Then, the proofs and conclusions of Lemma \ref{prop:technicqdelta} hold, so one has a good control on the modulus of the moment generating function of $Y$ and one can apply Theorems \ref{thm:mainlattice} and \ref{thm:cltlattice} or Theorems \ref{thm:mainnonlattice} and \ref{thm:cltnonlattice} to the mod-$Y$ convergence of $S_n$ with parameters $n$ and limiting function $\psi=1$.
-This leads in particular to the Bahadur-Rao estimates: for $x > \esper[Y]$,

-where $\eta(h)=\log \esper[\E^{hY}]$ and $F$ is the Legendre-Fenchel transform of $\eta$; see Theorem 3.7.4 in \cite{DZ98}, and also the papers \cite{BR60,Ney83,Ilt95}.
-It should be noticed that the assumption on discrete random variables with two consecutive integers charging the measure is necessary.
-For instance, if one considers a sum $S_n$ of $n$ independent Bernoulli random variables with $\proba[B=1]=\proba[B=-1]=0$, then the estimate above is not true, because $S_n$ has always the same parity as $n$.
-This is related to the fact that $\esper[\E^{zB}]$ has modulus $1$ at $z=\I\pi$. \end{remark}

-To conclude this paragraph, let us mention an application that looks similar to the law of the iterated logarithm (and that also works in the lattice case).
-Consider a sequence $X_n$ converging mod-$\phi$ with limiting distribution $\psi$, with parameters $t_n$ such that $t_n \gg (\log n)^3$.
+To conclude this paragraph, let us mention an application that looks similar to the law of the iterated logarithm, and that also works in the lattice case.
+Consider a sequence $(X_n)_{n \in \N}$ converging mod-$\phi$ with parameters $t_n$ such that $t_n \gg (\log n)^3$.
 We also assume that the random variables $X_{n}$ are defined on the same probability space, and we look for sequences $\gamma_{n}$ such that almost surely,

-The main difference between the following proposition and the usual law of the iterated logarithm is that one does not make any assumption of independence.
+Unlike in the usual law of the iterated logarithm, we do not make any assumption of independence.
 Such assumptions are common in this setting, or at least some conditional independence (for instance, a law of the iterated logarithm can be stated for martingales); see the survey \cite{Bin86} or \cite[Chapter X]{Petrov75}.
-We obtain a less precise result (we only obtain an upper bound), but which does not depend at all on the way one realizes the random variables $X_{n}$.
-In other words, for every possible coupling of the variables $X_{n}$, the following holds: